blen90/hw10-team-profile-generator/README.md

 # Usage

 Once the user runs ```node index.js``` in the comman line they will be prompted with a few questions.
-Once the user has filled out the information an HTML file will be generated and it can be viewed in the brower.
+Once the user has filled out the information an HTML file will be generated and it can be viewed in the browser.
+The links are functional for email and to be redirected to GitHub.

 The finalHtml file gets added to the output folder and shows up as the following: